shawon100/M3u8-URL-Extractor-from-Live-Server/README.md

 ```
 sh extract.sh
 ```
-A m3u Playlist named IPTV.m3u will be generated in the same folder.
+A m3u Playlist named IPTV.m3u will be generated in the same folder

 Open Cronjob